 Leiweke’s hiring was the kind of move that Toronto fans had, curiously, started to get accustomed to.
-After all, this was but a few months after the Toronto Blue Jays signed a major deal to acquire a huge swath of the major-league talent on the Miami Marlins.
-There was talk of the capital-T Trade making them playoff contenders, maybe even World Series favourites.
-It was June, so the bubble hadn’t fully burst yet on what would prove to be a disastrous season for the Jays.
-But even then, fan optimism was premised on rebuking the core sentiment that permeates Toronto sports: Hey, this is the kind of trade that the big boys make!
+After all, this was but a few months after the Toronto Blue Jays swung a major deal to acquire most of the Miami Marlins’ major-league talent.
+There was talk of the capital-T Trade making the Jays playoff contenders, maybe even World Series favourites.
+That was June—so the bubble hadn’t fully burst yet on what would prove to be a disastrous season—but even then, fan optimism was premised on rebuking the core sentiment that permeates Toronto sports.
+Hey, this is the kind of trade that the big boys make!

-The most major coups happened for the Raptors: Leiweke brought in the highly sought-after executive Masai Ujiri and brand ambassador Drake, both of whom were equally vital in making the Raptors a buzzy international brand with a clear identity in an America-centric league.
-When the Raptors made their surprise run to the playoffs, it’s hard to say that Canadians weren’t mobilized by the great Drake-centric “We the North” campaign and Ujiri’s fighting words, which became a mantra for the scrappy underdog team.
+The major coups came for the Raptors: Leiweke brought in top executive Masai Ujiri and brand ambassador Drake, each vital in their own ways in making the Raptors a buzzy international brand with a clear identity in an America-centric league.
+When the Raptors made their surprise run to the playoffs, it’s hard to say that Canadians weren’t mobilized by the great Drake-spurred “We the North” campaign and Ujiri’s fighting words, which became a mantra for the scrappy underdog team.

-As for the tired Leafs, they lured Brendan Shanahan away from a cushy gig with the league, with the intent of ushering in a new era of hockey analytics—which is, against all odds, still a niche field in the NHL.
-While the old guard remains on the inside, it’s clear they’re being marginalized, as indicated by Shanahan’s hiring of 28-year-old Kyle Dubas.
+As for the tired Leafs?
+They managed to lure Brendan Shanahan away from a cushy gig with the league office, with the intent of ushering in a new era of hockey analytics—which is, against all odds, still a niche field in the NHL.
+While the old guard remains on the inside, it’s clear the times are changing, as signalled by Shanahan’s hiring of 28-year-old Kyle Dubas.

-Even in the face of Rob Ford, Leiweke wouldn’t back down.
-He became the most public non-political figure to be combative with the mayor, a kind of heroic feat in itself.
-He talked a big game, sure, but we shouldn’t forget that he made a lot of it happen, too.
+And even in the face of Rob Ford, Leiweke wouldn’t back down.
+He’s become the most public non-political figure to take on the Teflon mayor, a kind of heroic feat in itself.
+Leiweke talked a big game, sure, but we shouldn’t forget that he made a lot of it happen, too.
 And Toronto wants to be big game.

 Will MLSE’s franchises potentially be worse off for not knowing what more magic Leiweke could accomplish with more than just one year in Toronto?
 Possibly.
-But the thing for Toronto fans to do, to prove that they’re in a confident major market, and cast off the claims of an inferiority complex, would be to thank Tim Leiweke, and move on.
+But the thing for Toronto fans to do, to prove that they know how good they have it, and to cast off the claims of their long-held inferiority complex, would be to thank Tim Leiweke, and move on.
 It would be the ultimate proof that he did what he set out to achieve.